Prostate cancer rates are on the rise, but by adding some healthy, prostate-friendly foods to your diet, you may be able to reduce your risk.

 You can put broccoli in stir-fries, soups, and salads, or you can just eat it on its own with some dip.
 If you worry about fresh vegetables going bad, consider buying frozen broccoli that you can cook whenever you have the time.

 Green tea is a beverage that has been consumed for thousands of years.
 It has traditionally been a large part of peoples’ diets in Asian countries.
-It’s not clear if green tea is the reason why prostate cancer rates in Asia are so much lower than in the United States.
+It’s not clear if green tea is the reason why prostate are so much lower than in the United States.
 However, components of green tea are being studied for their effects on health.

 - xanthine derivatives